 - Mauro Panteghini commented that it would be good to include this material in the urine harmonization project; Greg agrees and will get in touch with Yoshi to add the Japanese candidate reference material to the study.

 - David Bunk commented that this material will be useful as the reference material to use in the reference procedure being developed at Mayo; he is not concerned about commutability of the material for use as an IDMS calibrator and is more concerned about the value assignment.
 He will talk with Yoshi about this off-line.

-5. Reference Material for Urine Creatinine and Urine Albumin, David Bunk, National Institute of Standards and Technology
+David Bunk, National Institute of Standards and Technology

 - David Bunk commented that this project is trying to develop specifications for both urine albumin and creatinine reference materials.
 Advice is needed about the concentrations and collection protocols in order to move forward; it may be possible to augment creatinine levels by spiking and thus have a single material for both albumin and creatinine.

 - Greg Miller commented that he thought the goal of the Japanese project is to develop a material that is for use by manufacturers so that commutability is an important characteristic.
 Yoshi Itoh commented that initially this was begun for standardization of immunoassay systems.
 Greg added that it would be good for Yoshi and David to collaborate on these two projects because we want to avoid two different reference materials coming out of these initiatives.